Tracy Kidder

-John Tracy Kidder (born November 12, 1945) is an American writer of nonfiction books.
-He received the Pulitzer Prize for his The Soul of a New Machine (1981), about the creation of a new computer at Data General Corporation.
-He has received praise and awards for other works, including his biography of Paul Farmer, a physician and anthropologist, titled Mountains Beyond Mountains (2003).
+John Tracy Kidder (November 12, 1945 – March 24, 2026) was an American writer of nonfiction books.
+He received the Pulitzer Prize for The Soul of a New Machine (1981), about the creation of a new computer at Data General Corporation.
+Kidder received praise and awards for other works, including Mountains Beyond Mountains (2003), a biography of physician and anthropologist Paul Farmer, the founder of Partners in Health.

-Kidder is considered a literary journalist because of the strong story line and personal voice in his writing.
-He has cited as his writing influences John McPhee, A. J. Liebling, and George Orwell.
+Kidder was considered a literary journalist because of the strong story line and personal voice in his writing.
+He cited as his writing influences John McPhee, A. J. Liebling, and George Orwell.
 In a 1984 interview he said, "McPhee has been my model.
 He's the most elegant of all the journalists writing today, I think."

-Kidder wrote in a 1994 essay, "In fiction, believability may have nothing to do with reality or even plausibility.
+He wrote in a 1994 essay, "In fiction, believability may have nothing to do with reality or even plausibility.
 It has everything to do with those things in nonfiction.
 I think that the nonfiction writer's fundamental job is to make what is true believable."

 Early life and education

-John Tracy Kidder was born November 12, 1945, in New York City.
+John Tracy Kidder was born in New York City on November 12, 1945.
 He graduated from Phillips Academy in 1963.
 He attended Harvard College, originally majoring in political science, but switching to English after taking a course in creative writing from Robert Fitzgerald.
-He received an AB degree from Harvard in 1967.
+He received a BA degree from Harvard in 1967.

-Kidder served in the United States Army as a first lieutenant, Military Intelligence, Vietnam, from 1967 to 1969.
-After returning from Vietnam, he wrote for some time and was admitted to the Iowa Writers' Workshop.
+Receiving an ROTC commission, he entered the United States Army, rising to the rank of first lieutenant.
+He served as a military intelligence officer in Vietnam from 1967 to 1969, receiving a Bronze Star, but did not see combat.
+After returning from Vietnam, he wrote for some time, including an unpublished war novel, Ivory Fields, and was admitted to the Iowa Writers' Workshop.
 He received an MFA degree from the University of Iowa in 1974.